 All employee handbooks, regardless of state, should include the following federal employment law policies:

-- Family Medical Leave Act (FMLA) Policy (for companies with more than 50 employees)
+- Family Medical Leave Act (FMLA) Policy (50 Employees)

 - Jury Duty Leave